Kwade is a freelance writer who is always in pursuit of education. He feels every subject is fascinating and worth studying.

 My point here isn’t to refute any position.
 It’s to point out intelligent people have noticed inconsistent answers and what seems like purposeful ridicule of questions about an important event.
 Laughing them off doesn’t change that.
 We cannot expect the media and government to always be right.
 It’s “conspiracy theorists” asking questions that have forced the truth to come out many times in the past.

-It’s one thing for us regular schmucks with no training misunderstanding the physics.
-It’s another entirely when experts world-wide are asking questions too.
+It’s one thing for us regular schmucks with no training to misunderstand the physics.
+It’s another entirely when experts worldwide are asking questions too.
 When the response isn’t to find a satisfying answer but instead to belittle those who disagree, we have a problem.